gagan0123/shortcode-in-menus/README.md

 * Conditional loading of admin class for performance improvement.
 * Some more code refactoring.
 * Testing with WordPress 4.8.1
+* Changed minimum required WordPress version from 3.5 to 3.6

 ### 3.2 ###
 * Code Refactoring.